-Elena Soterakis is a Brooklyn based visual artist whose work explores the conflict between America’s throw-away society and the preservation of our natural environment.
-“Ecocide,” her most recent series, was created out of a deep concern for our natural world; it is a commentary on unchecked consumerism, corporatism, and monoculture – which is causing the destruction of the planet.
+Elena Soterakis is a Brooklyn based visual artist whose work explores the conflict between America’s throw-away society and the preservation of our environment.
+“Ecocide,” her most recent series, was created out of a deep concern for the natural world; it is a commentary on unchecked consumerism, corporatism, and monoculture – which is causing the destruction of the planet.

 In Spring of 2017, Northwestern University Press published Soterakis’ artwork as the over cover image for William Olsen’s 6th anthology of poems, Techno-Rage.
 His work is a meditative ode to nature that questions the ways of the world and new technology.

 Soterakis received her MFA in painting from the New York Academy of Art and a BFA from The School of Visual Arts.
 She is also an Adjunct Professor of Visual Arts at Suffolk County Community College and the City University of New York’s Stella and Charles Guttman Community College.